Motif In Film Explained (With Examples)

 Oh, and here’s a fun twist – if you didn’t know, The Wachowski siblings also used identity-shifting motifs to hint at their trans-identities long before they transitioned publicly.

-How to use Motifs in your filmmaking
+Closing Thoughts: How to use Motifs in your Filmmaking

 Ask yourself these three questions: